ossf/tac/organizational-structure-overview.md

 # OpenSSF Governance & Org Structure

-## Charter
+## OpenSSF Charter

-Overall governance of the OpenSSF is defined in [the Foundation Charter](https://cdn.platform.linuxfoundation.org/agreements/openssf.pdf).
+The overall governance of the OpenSSF is defined in [the Foundation Charter](https://cdn.platform.linuxfoundation.org/agreements/openssf.pdf) (PDF file).

 ## Definitions